The maker of Firefox is cutting a lot of jobs in Taiwan

 Formerly, the Taiwan office supported Mozilla's broader, global open-source software efforts.
 Now, it's making changes so it can "better meet the unique needs of consumers in emerging markets across Asia," Mozilla said in a statement.

 Mozilla's revenue soared to $520 million in 2016, the last year for which financial information is available, but the organization doesn't have infinite resources.
 Its employee count grew from 1,000 employees at the end of 2016 to 1,200 at the end of 2017.
-Its main source of revenue, money from search-engine partnerships, is under pressure.
-After Mozilla dropped Yahoo for a Google deal in the United States in 2017, Yahoo owner Verizon stopped paying, and the dispute is now in the courts.
+Its main source of revenue, money from search engine partnerships, is under pressure.
+After Mozilla dropped Yahoo for a Google deal in the US in 2017, Yahoo owner Verizon stopped paying, and the dispute is now in the courts.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.